apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Labour pledges to renationalise most rail services within first term**
+**House speaker Mike Johnson heckled by protesters in tense campus visit**

-You can read more about it [here](https://www.bbc.com/news/uk-politics-68889345).
+You can read more about it [here](https://www.bbc.com/news/world-us-canada-68893185).

 ## Requirements
 - Python 3.8